By 2025, it will be 0.800 kg/tonne of product

 The company pays significant attention to problem of waste generation reduction and increasing the waste recycling share.
 As a target indicator, the Company has set a value of 40% for the share of 1 to 4 class waste utilization and neutralization.

 Share of waste (classes

-Specific waste generation
+Specific waste generation, tonne/tonne:

 The safe operation of tailings dams, which are special hydraulic engineering facilities designed for storage or burial of mineral processing waste, is of particular importance to the Company.